 11. Manibandha marma helps reduce excess fat deposits.
-Apply gentle pressure or rub.

 13. Manibandha marma energizes the reproductive system.
-Apply gentle pressure or rub.

 14. Kshipra marma supports heart function.
-Apply gentle pressure or rub.

 15. Kshipra marma supports lung function.
-Apply gentle pressure or rub.

 17. Talahridaya marma supports heart and lung function.
-Apply gentle pressure or rub.

 18. Kurcha marma promotes visual acuity.
-Rub gently or apply pressure.

 19. Kurchashira marma calms the nervous system.
-Rub gently or apply pressure.

 21. Kurchashira marma has considerable influence on hand muscles.
-Rub gently or apply pressure.

 22. Manibandha marma promotes healthy joints.
-Rub gently or apply pressure.

 23. Manibandha marma promotes bone growth.
-Rub gently or apply pressure.

 25. Kshipra marma stimulates the lymphatic system.
-Rub gently or apply pressure.

 26. Kshipra marma improves the flow of prana throughout the entire body.
-Rub gently or apply pressure.

 27. Kshipra marma provides lubrication to the lungs.
-Rub gently or apply pressure.

-1 Dr Sunil Kumar Joshi, Marma Science and Principles of Marma Therapy, Vani Publications.
+1 Dr. Sunil Kumar Joshi, Marma Science, and Principles of Marma Therapy, Vani Publications.

 2 Sushruta Samhita, Sharir sthana, Chapter 6, verse 41.